 We should resurrect the dead.

-[Thanks for reading!
-You might also like "Resurrection is the Natural Consequence of Genealogy".]
+If you like these thoughts, you might also like “Resurrection is the Natural Consequence of Genealogy.”